 Thousand Islands Canada Travel Guide

 Focus on Gananoque.
-Afternoon: Reach Gananoque and check into your hotel.
-Immediately use the Gananoque Boat Line's 1-hour sightseeing cruise.
-This has a quick overview of the islands and beautiful views.
+Afternoon: Arrive in Gananoque and check into your hotel.
+Immediately take the Gananoque Boat Line's 1-hour sightseeing cruise.
+This has a quick a look at the isles and beautiful views.

 Discover more of the area with a multi-day exploration.

-Morning: Go kayaking or Stand-Stand-up Paddleboarding in calm channels.
+Morning: Go kayaking or Stand-Up Paddleboarding in calm channels.
 Rentals are available.
-Afternoon: Take a drive on the scenic The Thousand islands archipelago Parkway towards Brockville.
+Afternoon: Take a drive on the scenic Thousand Islands Parkway towards Brockville.

-Morning: Visit the Aquatarium at Tall Ships Landing in Brockville to learn about the St. Lawrence River ecosystem.
+Morning: Visit the Aquatarium at Tall Ships Landing in Brockville to find out about the St. Lawrence River ecosystem.

-For a truly immersive experience, consider renting a cottage on one of the islands or nearby for a month or more.
+For a truly immersive experience, consider renting a cottage on one of the isles or nearby for a month or more.

-Combine the one-a one-week itinerary with dives into each region.
+Combine the one-week itinerary with dives into each region.

-More time hiking in The Thousand islands archipelago A National park or Frontenac Provincial Park.
+More time hiking in Thousand Islands National Park or Frontenac Provincial Park.

-Extend your time in Prince Edward County to fully experience its wine region and beaches.
+Extend your stay in Prince Edward County to fully experience its wine region and beaches.

 Allow multi-day exploration of Ottawa and Montreal, using trains between cities.